Are you struggling with weight gain at menopause?

 If you fit into this category then understanding what foods you should be eating (and avoiding) is an important step in helping you lose those extra pounds.

-This guide will walk you through everything you need to know about menopause and your diet including what you should be eating, how often you should be eating, and if you should take HRT or other weight loss therapies that compliment dietary changes.
+This guide will walk you through everything you need to know about menopause and your diet including what you should be eating, how often you should be eating, and if you should take HRT or other weight loss therapies that complement dietary changes.

 Let’s jump in: